-Scotland is well known for its wild nature, historical castles and whisky trails.
-However, it also has more exotic side, not many know about.
-Want to find out about the unusual places in Scotland?
+Scotland is well known for its wild nature, historical castles, and whisky trails.
+However, it also has a more exotic side.
+Find out more about the unique side of Scotland and beautiful places to visit, not known by many.

 If you like off the beaten path places and you’ve already seen the main sights with Big Ben and Tower Bridge, try travelling more east to visit different London’s neighbourhood.
 Dive into the chaotic mix of great food places, pop-up designer shops, hidden cafes and colourful street art in the Brick Lane in London’s East End.